-Primarily, two methods of structuring a lease for multiple tenants are available: you can sign each tenant individually (or “by-the-bedroom”), or you can sign the tenants jointly.
-Individual leases provide flexibility during the leasing process while joint leases provide flexibility during the management process.
-Depending on what you’re trying to accomplish, where you’re renting and to whom, one structure may be better than the other.
-Let’s take a moment to examine each so that you can make the right decision for your rentals.
+Primarily, two methods of structuring a lease for multiple tenants are available: you can sign each tenant individually (“by-the-bedroom”), or you can sign the tenants jointly.
+Individual leases provide flexibility during the leasing process, while joint leases provide flexibility during the management process.
+Depending on what you’re trying to accomplish, where you’re renting, and to whom, one structure may be better than the other.
+Let’s take a moment to examine each so that you can make the right decision when leasing your rentals.

 What is an Individual Lease?

-An Individual Lease is a rental agreement in which two or more people living in the same unit take responsibility only for their room and use of communal spaces.
+An individual lease is a rental agreement in which two or more people living in the same unit take responsibility only for their room and use of communal spaces.
 Therefore, each tenant pays rent separately to the landlord.
-For this reason, individual leases are often referred to as “by-the-bed” leases because each person only pays for his or her room.
+For this reason, individual leases are often referred to as “by-the-bedroom” leases because each person only pays for his or her room.
 You may choose to add an additional expense or line item for common areas like the kitchen or living room and for general expenses, but most landlords simply bake these costs into the price of the bedroom itself.

 The key to understanding the implications of an individual lease is understanding the implications of liability in this context.
 Yes, an individual lease largely refers to the way in which rental payments are split among tenants.
 However, it also refers to damages, behavior, eviction, and many other important aspects of renting.
 In a pure individual lease, each resident is solely responsible for his or her own actions.
 In other words, if Tenant A breaks a television in the shared living room, Tenant A must pay for it.
 Unfortunately, it is not always clear how damages occur in common areas.
 This is mainly because the guilty party may be unwilling to confess to any wrongdoing.
 To avoid confusion and mitigate the dangers of an individual lease, you may choose to add clauses that make damages to common areas the responsibility of all tenants.
 Many landlords go this route.